 (4) The test procedures for determining certification and compliance with the standards for the opacity of smoke emissions from new 1996-1999 off-road compression-ignition engines sold in the state are set forth in the 1996-1999 Smoke Test Procedures.

 (d) Implementation flexibility for equipment and vehicle manufacturers and post-manufacture marinizers.
 For a limited time, off-road equipment and vehicle manufacturers and post-manufacture marinizers may produce equipment with engines that are subject to less stringent emission standards than required by Tables 1a and 1b for new 2000 model year and later off-road equipment and vehicles and marine compression-ignition engines, subject to the requirements of paragraph (e) of this section.
-Separate provisions are provided for equipment with engines subject to the 2000 Plus Limited Test Procedures versus equipment with engines subject to the 2008 and Later Test Procedures, and are identified accordingly in the following subsections.
-Only manufacturers that have primary responsibility for designing and manufacturing equipment, and have manufacturing procedures for installing engines in equipment, are eligible to participate in the equipment manufacturer flexibility program provided by the 2008 and Later Test Procedures.
+Separate provisions are provided for equipment with engines subject to the 2000 Plus Limited Test Procedures versus equipment with engines subject to the 2008-2010 or 2011 and Later Test Procedures as applicable, and are identified accordingly in the following subsections.
+Only manufacturers that have primary responsibility for designing and manufacturing equipment, and have manufacturing procedures for installing engines in equipment, are eligible to participate in the equipment manufacturer flexibility program provided by the 2008-2010 or 2011 and Later Test Procedures as applicable.
 Equipment manufacturers participating in this flexibility program must comply with the notification and reporting requirements specified in Section 2423(d)(7).
 Engines produced for this flexibility program using FELs greater than the applicable standards must be offset with sufficient ABT credits.
 The following allowances apply separately to each engine power category subject to standards under Section 2423(b)(1):

 (1) Percent-of-production allowances.